 Message from the President

-research and development of technologies required for the decommissioning work of the Fukushima Daiichi NPS.
-In August 2014, the Nuclear Damage Compensation and Decommissioning Facilitation Corporation (NDF) was reorganized from the Nuclear Damage Liability Facilitation Fund.
-Since then, the division of roles among relevant organizations engaging in the decommissioning has been clarified: The NDF formulates strategies and R&D plans for the decommissioning; The Tokyo Electric Power Company (TEPCO) implements on-site operation; and IRID conducts R&D of technology required for the decommissioning.
-The four key players including the government have been working closely together in the effort to decommission the Fukushima Daiichi NPS.
-As a result, our R&D for fuel debris retrieval, including the development of technology for investigation inside the Primary Containment Vessel (PCV) and for identification of fuel debris locations, is gradually beginning to bear fruit.
+Since its establishment in August 2013 the International Research Institute for Nuclear Decommissioning (IRID) has been fully committed to an urgent challenge: Research and Development (R&D) of the technologies required in the decommissioning of the Fukushima Daiichi Nuclear Power Station (NPS).
+In August 2014, the Nuclear Damage Liability Facilitation Fund was reorganized as the Nuclear Damage Compensation and Decommissioning Facilitation Corporation (NDF).
+The division of roles among the relevant organizations engaging in the decommissioning was then clarified: The NDF formulates strategies and R&D plans for the decommissioning; The Tokyo Electric Power Company (TEPCO) implements on-site operations; and IRID conducts R&D of the technology required in the decommissioning work.
+The four key players, including the government, have been working closely together in the effort to decommission the Fukushima Daiichi NPS.

 International Research Institute for Nuclear Decommissioning